 In September 1922, following the mutiny in Kildare by Civic Guard recruits, O’Duffy replaced Michael Staines as commissioner.
 Under O’Duffy the police force was renamed the Garda Síochána, disarmed and was later merged with the CID and the Dublin City Metropolitan Constabulary.
 O’ Duffy’s fervent Catholicism was greatly reflected in the ethos of the Garda Síochána.

-1933, O’ Duffy became associated with Cumann na nGaidheal by taking on the leadership of their security organisation The Army Comrades Association, later to be known colloquially as the Blueshirts.
-This organisation was to become a participant in many street brawls with anti-treaty sympathisers who had tried to breakup pro-treaty political meetings.
+1933, O’ Duffy became associated with Cumann na nGaidheal by taking on the leadership of their security organization The Army Comrades Association, later to be known colloquially as the Blueshirts.
+This organization was to become a participant in many street brawls with anti-treaty sympathizers who had tried to break up pro-treaty political meetings.
 When the pro-treaty parties merged in 1933 to become Fine Gael, O’Duffy was the party President for a short period of time.

 It is now believed that he had encouraged (unsuccessfully) William Cosgrave to consider a coup-de’etat in the event of Fianna Fáil winning the general election of 1932.
-Cosgrave, in the event, put his trust in democracy when Fianna Fáil did in fact form a government, led by Eamon de Valera, with the help of the Labour Party.
+Cosgrave, in the event, put his trust in a democracy when Fianna Fáil did, in fact, form a government, led by Eamon de Valera, with the help of the Labour Party.

 O’Duffy removed from Garda Commissioner post

 After the 1933 general election, which again saw de Valera in power, Eoin O’Duffy was dismissed from his post as Garda Commissioner on the grounds that due to his past political affiliations, he would be unable to carry out his duties without bias.